-- In a deep metal bowl, beat egg whites and cream of tart with an electric mixer on medium speed until soft peaks just start to form.
-Beat in cornstarch, then gradually add powdered sugar, about 1/4 cup at a time, beating on medium speed until combined.
+- In a deep metal bowl, beat egg whites and cream of tartar with an electric mixer on medium speed until soft peaks just start to form.
+Beat in cornstarch, then gradually add powdered sugar, about ¼ cup at a time, beating on medium speed until batter forms stiff peaks.
 Beat in a splash of vanilla, then fold in the cashews with a rubber scraper.
 Batter should be stiff enough so that you can plop it onto the baking sheet, but it will be slightly looser than meringue and might run a tad.

 - Bake for 15 minutes or until edges are very lightly browned.
 For larger cookies, bake for about 20 minutes. transfer to a wire rack to cool.
 When cookies are completely cool, peel them off the parchment.
 If you like a crispier crust and less chew, turn the oven off after your 15 or 20 minutes and keep the cookies in the hot oven for another 10 minutes, then let cool completely.

 - To make the drizzle, combine the caramels and milk in a microwave-safe measuring cup and microwave on 50% power, stirring every 30 seconds.